 - Start SQLPlus and log in using the Database Vault Account Manager account.
-If you did not create the Database Vault Account Manager account during installation, then you will need to log in using the Database Vault Owner account. - Enter a command similar to the following, where account is the user account that you want to unlock and password is the new password:
+If you did not create the Database Vault Account Manager account during installation, then you must log in using the Database Vault Owner account. - Enter a command similar to the following, where account is the user account to unlock and password is the new password: